annychih/annychih.github.io/_posts/2019-09-21-Differential_Privacy_vs_Federated_Learning.md

 title: What's the Difference Between Differential Privacy and Federated Learning?
 ---

-### What’s the Difference Between Differential Privacy and Federated Learning?

 #### First, what are they and why does it matter?
 If Firas wanted to know what proportion of MDS students have Type A personalities, he could give a personality quiz to everyone in class and tally up the results.
 But if the classroom cleaner stole the pile of completed quizzes, they could figure out which quiz belonged to a particular student and maybe even sell that person's quiz to a company targeting data science students.
 Well, we definitely don’t want that to happen!